aadittambe/ai2html/README.md

 Illustrator should have created an `output` folder, with two PNG files and an HTML file.
 Open the HTML file!

+Hmm.
+Two problems:
-This is not what we wanted.
-We have a single HTML page with graphics from both artboards.
+- We have a single HTML page with graphics from both artboards.

-🤓 Also, if you're a font nerd like me, yes, this is not Helvetica.
+- If you look closely, this is not the font we want.
+We used Helvetica.

 💪🏽 Don't give up just yet!
 We'll fix these problems one step at a time.

 ## 👮🏽 Act 4: Hello, rules!
+We will start by fixing fonts.

 Let's go back to the Illustrator and see what the error messages are saying.
 Looks like it gave us a warning about fonts.